Behind the Scenes of an Animal Rescue

 What does an animal rescue do exactly?

 Animal rescues are essentially the ‘middle man’ for dogs, cats, and other animals that for whatever reason, do not have a home.
-They network the animals and find them temporary homes until they are adopted into a permanent home.
+They network the animals and find them temporary (foster) homes until they are adopted into a permanent home.
+Some rescues have limited shelter space for a small number of animals if they cannot find a foster immediately.

-Dogs do not always end up in a shelter/rescue because they have some kind of freakish disease and no one wants them (yes, I’ve been asked this).
+Dogs do not always end up in a shelter or rescue because they have some kind of freakish disease and no one wants them (yes, I’ve been asked this).
 So no, not necessarily.
 Sometimes yes, sometimes no. They are just like any dog you buy or adopt.
-You may not always know their past and you may need to get a DNA test done but being in rescue does NOT automatically indicate that there is anything ‘wrong’ with the animal – their lives just didnt’ have as fortunate of a start as others.
+You may not always know their past and you may want to get a DNA test done if you are concerned about the breed, but being in rescue does NOT automatically indicate that there is anything ‘wrong’ with the animal – their lives just didn’t have as fortunate of a start as others.

 Shelters and rescues have a great selection of adult dogs, puppies, and even purebreds for adoption.
 According to ArfDogs.org, on average, purebreds account for about 25 to 30 percent of a shelter’s dog population.
 And the fees are usually much less than the purchase price from a pet store or breeder.
 Plus your dog comes vaccinated and spayed or neutered.